 The CAS remains a live document on the UKVI system for duration of the period of study and some changes to student circumstances need to be reported.
-These include: not starting the course having obtained a visa, deferring to the following year, withdrawing from the course, moving to another sponsor, and as noted above for the graduate visa route, successful course completion.
-These updates are necessary to ensure your UKVI immigration record is accurate.
+These include: not starting the course having obtained a visa, deferring to the following year, withdrawing from the course, moving to another sponsor (university), and as noted above, successful course completion.